 1Department of Biology, University of British Columbia, Kelowna, BC, Canada.2Wildlife Science Center—Biodiversity Pathways, University of British Columbia, Kelowna, BC, Canada.3West Moberly First Nations, Moberly Lake, BC, Canada.4School of Environmental Sciences, University of Guelph, Guelph, ON, Canada.5Saulteau First Nations, Moberly Lake, BC, Canada.6Earth to Ocean Research Group, Department of Biological Sciences, Simon Fraser University, Burnaby, BC, Canada.7Wildlife Infometrics, Mackenzie, BC, Canada.8Department of Zoology & Biodiversity Research Centre, University of British Columbia, Vancouver, BC, Canada.
 9Wildlife Biology Program, University of Montana, Missoula, MT, USA.
 Email: ctlamb@ualberta.ca. *co-first author

-The effectiveness of endangered species laws in preventing species extinction is well-established.
-However, these laws fall short in restoring abundance for culturally-important species, those that disproportionately contribute to peoples’ food, material, spirituality, and sense of place (1), beyond minimum viable populations.
-Legal agreements between Indigenous peoples and countries recognize the importance of restoring abundance for these species.
-Despite this, endangered species laws do not account for such targets, leaving many species in a state of reduced abundance compared to their historical baselines.
-Using three keystone species in North America—caribou, bison, and salmon—we explore the implications of this gap and argue for the need to establish recovery targets and processes that prioritize restoring abundance for culturally-important species beyond minimum viable populations.
-By doing so, we can ensure that endangered species laws uphold the rights of Indigenous peoples while also preventing species extinction.
+Endangered species laws effectively preventing species extinction, but fall short in restoring abundance for culturally-important species.
+Legal agreements between Indigenous peoples and countries recognize the importance of abundant culturally-important species that disproportionately contribute to peoples’ food, material, spirituality, and sense of place (1).
+Despite this, recovery targets under endangered species laws do not account for such abundance, instead targeting minimum viable populations sizes that leave many species in a state of reduced abundance compared to their historical baselines.
+Using three keystone species in North America—caribou, bison, and salmon—we explore the implications of the gap between culturally-meaningful abundance and minimum viable populations, and argue for the need to establish recovery targets and processes that restore abundance beyond minimum viable populations.
+Braiding endangered species law and Indigenous rights will help countries to uphold the rights of Indigenous peoples, prevent species extinction, and ultimately provide benefits to society at large.

-Under endangered species laws in Canada and the United States, recovery targets are left vague or are based on a minimum viable population size (2).
+Under endangered species laws in Canada and the United States, recovery targets are left vague or are based on a minimum viable population size.
 In Canada, the Species at Risk Act (SARA) focuses on risks of extinction and does not explicitly define recovery, with a recent 2020 SARA policy document interpreting recovery in terms of reducing the risk of extinction or extirpation.
-In the USA, the focus of the Endangered Species Act (ESA) is on meeting targets of a minimum viable population (MVP) – a species abundance that will enable population persistence with minimal human intervention (2).
+In the USA, the focus of the Endangered Species Act (ESA) is on meeting targets of a minimum viable population (MVP) – a species abundance that will enable population persistence with minimal human intervention.
 Such risk- and MVP-based approaches generate modest recovery targets - tending to simply maintain populations at low levels in the majority of recovery documents (2) (See Supplementary Materials for more detail on each act).

 Critically, neither SARA nor ESA address how people interact with the species through harvest.
-Harvest reflects time–honored relationships that support food security, ceremonial practices, or other hallmarks of culture (3), yet harvested species are systematically excluded from Canada’s listing process (4).
+Harvest reflects time–honored relationships that support food security, ceremonial practices, or other hallmarks of culture (3), yet harvested species are often excluded from listing under SARA due to socioeconomic concerns (4).
 A culturally–meaningful recovery target for such species may require a greater abundance and/or different distribution than those prescribed by risk- or MVP–based approaches.
 Culturally–meaningful recovery also requires more inclusive policies to center Indigenous perspectives and people in the design and implementation of restorative actions (5–7).